 Next, let’s discuss the most popular option, and that’s not necessarily the best.
 So what can be said about topwater lures?
 We did hesitate to say the most popular, but it is.
 Who doesn’t like to catch a bass on top water?
 Even if you haven’t, you have seen a clip or someone doing it and want to accomplish it.
 Still, it’s not the best because it doesn’t work as well as a Senko or Soft plastic all day or year round.

 However, it does work in many different areas and off and on throughout the year.
 The topwater lure can be successful and many kinds of water bodies.

-Most commonly, the hot and sunny days where there’s no wind and no clouds are the worst day for topwater plugs.
+Most commonly, hot and sunny days with no wind and no clouds are the worst days for topwater plugs.
 But we have seen it go off in the middle of the summer, the heat of the day, and they are destroying the topwater plug.
 So sometimes, you have to try it.

 Which Types to throw?

 Like plastics, there are several categories of topwater lures and prop baits, which could have one or two props.
 Additionally, walking baits like the Zara Spook and continuous moving baits like a Whopper Plopper or buzz bait.
 These lures have been out for years and seem never to die.
 Many cases make major comebacks like the Whopper Plopper.

 Berkley fishing brought back the plopper, and it’s been a big hit.
 Why you ask, people love fishing lures where they can visually see the strike.

 Why are these lures fun to use?
 The hook-up percentage is horrible.
 The number of bites you get verse the fish you catch is meager compared to a Senko.
 Another negative is that most of these lures have exposed hooks, in many cases, treble hooks.
 Open hooks get hung on timber, grass, lily pads, etc. So experience is needed to fish them around cover; if not, you must work them in relatively open water.